BetterStage vs macOS Spaces

 With multiple monitors, Spaces gets worse.
 Each display has independent spaces, so switching Desktop 1 to Desktop 2 on your main monitor doesn't affect your secondary display.
 Multi-monitor users end up with a confusing matrix of desktops.

 BetterStage stages span all monitors and switch in under 16ms — no animation, no freeze, no delay.
 Press Opt+2 and your entire multi-monitor setup transforms instantly.
-You can name each stage, and the built-in Bento Box tiling automatically arranges windows in a BSP grid.
+You can name each stage, and Bento Box auto-tiling arranges windows into a non-overlapping grid.

 Full Feature Comparison